Trump unloads on CNN journalist Jim Acosta: 'You are a rude, terrible person'

 Acosta later tweeted his thanks to Alexander.

-Later in the press conference, Yamiche Alcindor, White House correspondent for PBS, asked the president about labeling himself a nationalist and and whether he felt that emboldened white nationalists.
+Later in the news conference, Yamiche Alcindor, White House correspondent for PBS, asked the president about labeling himself a nationalist and whether he felt that emboldened white nationalists.

 "I don't know why you'd say that," Trump said.
 "That's such a racist question."

-Note: CORRECTION (Nov.
-7, 2018, 3:14 p.m.
-ET): An earlier version of this article misspelled the first name of the U.K. prime minister.
-She is Theresa May, not Teresa.